uclahs-cds/package-moPepGen/docs/vignette.md

     -o split/split_gSNP_encode.fasta
 ```

-Noted that for decoy peptides, the same UUID will be used as their corresponding target sequences, with the decoy prefix/suffix retained.
-The resulted `.dict` file can be used to map back to the original FASTA header.
+Note that for decoy peptides, the same UUID will be used as their corresponding target sequences, with the decoy prefix/suffix retained.
+The resulting `.dict` file can be used to map back to the original FASTA header.